Changing the way we understand and treat kidney disease

 Who We Are

-The KPMP is made up of three distinct, but highly interactive, sites and activities:
+The KPMP is made up of three distinct, but highly interactive, activity groups:

 The recruitment sites are responsible for recruiting participants with AKI or CKD into the longitudinal study and performing the kidney biopsy.